XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Version: 1 byte - 0x03

-Data: 5 bytes - Input/Output mode, see input/output mode fields
+Data: 5 bytes - Input/output mode, see input/output mode field

-Checksum: 1 byte - Sum of bytes starting from frame header, result modulo 256
+Checksum: 1 byte - Byte-wise sum from frame header, modulo 256

 XU316 Returns

-- This command is used by MCU to request XU316 to switch to a specific input/output mode
+- This command is used by MCU to request XU316 to switch to specific input/output mode

-- Usually triggered by user operation, such as pressing mode selection button
+- Typically triggered by user operation, such as pressing mode selection button

-- XU316 may need to restart to load firmware for the new mode
+- XU316 may need to restart to load new mode firmware

 3.3.5 Send Playback Volume (0x24)¶